 Often times, when one things of the word “vocabulary” one might right away think of the word wall.
 A word wall in the preschool classroom can help draw attention to new words and words in print but vocabulary is about building meaning and understanding which comes from putting words into action and making meaningful connections.
 Promoting vocabulary in the early childhood setting should be a natural and fun part of the classroom experience.
 Let’s take a look at ways in which you can promote a child’s vocabulary in your preschool classroom.

-Emphasize new words – the first thing for you to keep in mind is that every new word counts.
+The first thing for you to keep in mind is that every new word counts.
 We are not talking about searching through the dictionary for complex words.
 What we are talking about is emphasizing words that are part of a child’s natural environment and daily living.
 For example, if you are helping a child put on his or her jacket, say the words “jacket, zipper, on, and off” and invite the child to use the words through questions or casual conversation.

-Weave in new meanings – make new words meaningful and practical to your students.
+Make new words meaningful and practical to your students.
 Integrate new words into your student’s play and daily experiences by naturally weaving them in and out of conversations you have with the children about their play.

-Emphasize feeling words – introduce words that give preschoolers a way to express their feelings and emotions.
+Introduce words that give preschoolers a way to express their feelings and emotions.
 Words such as happy, sad, mad, aggravated, frustrated, tired, lonely, and enjoyable can be used in everyday conversations with your students.

-Emphasize the names of objects – Introduce objects that are familiar and not-so-familiar and that will invite interest and promote conversation.
+Introduce objects that are familiar and not-so-familiar and that will invite interest and promote conversation.

-Use lots of descriptive words
+Use lots of Descriptive Words

 “You have chosen to use the color green…Your hands are small and my hands are big…Hannah’s hair is long and Juan’s hair is short…the toys in this water table are wet and cold…please place your paper on the round table…you have two hands and two feet.”

-Emphasize words through books and pictures – read aloud everyday and repeat favorite books often.
+read aloud everyday and repeat favorite books often.
 Reading aloud with young children helps them to draw connection between the printed words and the pictures of the story.
 As the children hear the story they will draw connections the words you are reading and the meaning they share.

-Integrate printed words throughout the classroom – Include words that emphasize the name of familiar objects, concepts, and ideas and have the printed words displayed in strategic places throughout the classroom.
+Include words that emphasize the name of familiar objects, concepts, and ideas and have the printed words displayed in strategic places throughout the classroom.
 As your students show interest in the words, help the children identify the words by using the words in everyday conversations.

-Keep the children’s names in reach and in view
+Keep the Children’s Names in Reach and in View

 One of the first words a child learns and finds most meaningful is his or her name.
 Keep the children’s names visible and accessible throughout the classroom.